 Royal Lexis KLCC at a Glance

 Royal Lexis KLCC is a freehold 66-storey residential tower by KL Metro Group, rising from Jalan Sultan Ismail in Kuala Lumpur's golden triangle.
-The project's defining feature — and its core marketing proposition — is that every single residence in the building includes a private swimming pool.
-This is not a marketing claim applied selectively to penthouses.
+Its defining feature, and the centre of its marketing, is simple.
+Every single residence in the building comes with a private swimming pool.
+This is not a perk reserved for penthouses.
 Every unit, from entry-level studios to three-bedroom sky suites, is designed with a private pool as standard.
-No other residential tower in Kuala Lumpur currently offers this at scale.
+No other residential tower in Kuala Lumpur currently offers that at this scale, and to my knowledge nothing else in Malaysia does either.
+When buyers ask me what separates this launch from the other towers going up around the golden triangle, that is the answer, and it fits on one line.

-The project is priced from RM 1,800,000 with a PSF of approximately RM 3,000, positioning it firmly in the ultra-luxury bracket.
-Completion is estimated for 2029, and KL Metro Group is backing the launch with a developer-guaranteed rental return of 6% per annum for the first three years.
-For investors doing the arithmetic, this translates to RM 108,000 per year on an RM 1.8 million entry unit — guaranteed cash flow before the building has even completed its tenant ramp-up.
+Pricing starts at RM 1,800,000, with a PSF around RM 3,000, which puts it firmly in the ultra-luxury bracket.
+Completion is set for 2029, so this is an off-plan purchase with a multi-year construction runway.
+KL Metro Group is backing the launch with a developer-guaranteed rental return of 6% per annum for the first three years after handover.
+Do the arithmetic and that is RM 108,000 a year on an RM 1.8 million entry unit, or RM 324,000 across the full guarantee period.
+Guaranteed cash flow before the building has even started its tenant ramp-up.
+Unit sizes run from 573 to 1,225 square feet, which keeps absolute ticket sizes manageable even at a PSF that tops the KL market.

 Location and MRT Access

-Royal Lexis sits on Jalan Sultan Ismail, one of Kuala Lumpur's principal arterial roads, in an address that straddles the boundary between the KLCC precinct and Bukit Bintang.
-Pavilion KL is approximately 750 metres away — a comfortable walk through the Bukit Bintang retail corridor.
-The Petronas Twin Towers are 1.1 kilometres to the northeast, and Suria KLCC Mall is 1.0 kilometre away.
-The building effectively offers dual-precinct proximity: KLCC for corporate and diplomatic tenant demand, and Bukit Bintang for hospitality and retail-driven short-stay demand.
+Royal Lexis sits on Jalan Sultan Ismail, one of Kuala Lumpur's main arterial roads, on the line where the KLCC precinct meets Bukit Bintang.
+Pavilion KL is roughly 750 metres away, a comfortable walk through the Bukit Bintang retail corridor.
+The Petronas Twin Towers are 1.1 kilometres to the northeast, and Suria KLCC Mall is about 1 kilometre away.
+That gives the building dual-precinct reach: KLCC for corporate and diplomatic tenants, Bukit Bintang for hospitality and retail-driven short-stay demand.
+Few addresses genuinely straddle both.
+Most towers marketed as serving KLCC and Bukit Bintang together are really one or the other with a long walk attached.
+This is the rare case where the claim survives a site visit.

 The Private Pool Feature: Investment Value or Lifestyle Luxury?